The ultimate guide to upskilling and professional skill development

 UNESCO defines digital skills as “a range of abilities to use digital devices, communication applications, and networks to access and manage information.
 They enable people to create and share digital content, communicate and collaborate, and solve problems for effective and creative self-fulfillment in life, learning, work, and social activities at large.”

 Which means they are useful in almost any industry.
-Digital skills range from basic IT capabilities through to expertise with cutting-edge technologies like artificial intelligence and machine learning.
-Which means that when it comes to upskilling, digital skills can benefit everyone – from closing your current skills gap in your job to moving into another role that is driving digital innovation.
+Digital skills range from basic IT capabilities to expertise with cutting-edge technologies like artificial intelligence and machine learning.
+This means that when it comes to upskilling, digital skills can benefit everyone – from closing your current skills gap in your job to moving into another role that is driving digital innovation.

 Find out which digital skills are in demand – and how you can get them.